 I love to serve this with tabbouleh salad either on the plate or add it to my wraps, if making wraps.
-You could eat the chicken as is with some rice, but I still recommend the garlic sauce for that true Arabic experience.
+You could eat the chicken as is with some rice, but I still recommend the garlic sauce for that true Middle Eastern experience.

 I also spread some hummus over my wraps but you can totally skip the hummus and just add tabbouleh salad, chicken shawarma and plenty of that garlic sauce.